fraserhess/php_sparkle_stats_server/README.md

 ## Using Sparkle Profile Reporting on your Web Server
 (adapted from notes by Tom Harrington)

 This distribution includes sample PHP code which can be used on your web server to collect the data and save it to a database.
-There's also a simple PHP script to display collected information in a web page.
-Graph generation as on Omni's update page is as yet unimplemented.
+There's also PHP scripts to display collected information and charts as web pages.

 Why PHP?
 Because I know PHP.
 If you prefer some other scripting language, you'll have to write your own server code.